NitishGadangi/Interactive-Book/docs/MSI/decoder.md

 A decoder is a combinational circuit.
 It has n input and to a maximum m = 2n outputs.
-Decoder is identical to a demultiplexer without any data input.
+The decoder is identical to a demultiplexer without any data input.
-It performs operations which are exactly opposite to those of an encoder.
+It performs operations that are exactly opposite to those of an encoder.

 ## Block diagram